 We have learned through our monitoring and testing that some contaminants are present.
 Our raw water sources are most susceptible to contamination from runoff or environmental conditions.
 The EPA has determined that your water is SAFE at these levels.
 Our Source Water Assessment Plan is available upon request.
-Please contact Catawba River Water Supply Project at 803-286-5957 to arrange to review this document.
+Please contact Catawba River Water Supply Project at 803-205-0041 to arrange to review this document.

 The Catawba River Water Supply Project routinely monitors for constituents in your drinking water according to Federal and State Laws.
-See water quality data reports for results of our monitoring for January-December 2020.
+See water quality data reports for results of our monitoring for January-December 2021.
+The Catawba River Water Supply Project did not incur any health-based violations for the calendar year.
+We met all compliance monitoring.